-Working Group 1 (WG1) of the JCGM has responsibility for maintaining the GUM and for developing documents (referred to as "Supplements") that accompany the GUM and aid its use.
-JCGM-WG1 is currently preparing:
+JCGM-WG1 has responsibility for maintaining the GUM and for developing documents (referred to as "Supplements") that accompany the GUM and aid its use.
+The list of documents currently being prepared by JCGM-WG1 includes:

-- Document JCGM 103 "Evaluation of measurement data Supplement 3 to the 'Guide to the expression of uncertainty in measurement' Developing and using measurement models" concerned with modelling. - Document JCGM 110 that provides examples that demonstrate the application of the procedures given in the GUM and its Supplements.
+- Document JCGM 103 "Evaluation of measurement data Supplement 3 to the 'Guide to the expression of uncertainty in measurement' Developing and using measurement models" concerned with modelling.
 NPL and PTB drafted text that sets out a methodology for developing and using measurement models of dynamic systems and provided it to the chairman of JCGM-WG1 for consideration as input to JCGM 103.
-A committee draft of the JCGM 103 is expected to be circulated in late 2018.

-In addition, the Metrologia paper was provided to the chairman of JCGM-WG1 so that, at the discretion of JCGM-WG1, the examples in the paper could be considered for inclusion in JCGM 110.
+A committee draft of the JCGM 103 is expected to be circulated to the eight member organisations of JCGM in late 2018, with the expectation being that the document will be published in 2019. - Document JCGM 110 provides examples that demonstrate the application of the procedures given in the GUM and its Supplements.
+The project's Metrologia paper was provided to the chairman of JCGM-WG1 so that, at the discretion of JCGM-WG1, the examples in the paper could be considered for inclusion in JCGM 110.
+As yet, no date for publication of JCGM 110 has been specified.
+However, it is intended for drafts of JCGM 110 to be made available during the lifetime of the associated EMPIR project 17NRM05 "Advancing measurement uncertainty - comprehensive examples for key international standards" (2018-2021).

+PTB and NPL, together with LNE (France), organised the 9th International Workshop on Analysis of Dynamic Measurements, held in Berlin, Germany in November 2016.
+PTB also attended a number of conferences to deliver presentations on dynamic measurement.

+The publication of a number of journal papers, and the future publication of the Metrologia journal paper and the documents JCGM 103 and JCGM 110, will help to ensure that the issue of dynamic measurements remains highlighted.